2i2c-org/2i2c-org.github.io/content/blog/2025/upstream-impact-strategy/index.md

 </div>

-We've chosen these two objectives because we believe we can meaningfully make progress on both of them, and do so by equitably changing our internal processes so 2i2c staff can meaningfully contribute _within their work hours_ towards these goals.
+We've chosen these objectives because we believe that (1) they have impact, (2) we can make meaningful progress on them, and (3) we can integrate this work into our regular workflow (during work hours, not volunteer time).

-Below, we'll define a few activities that fall into these objectives.
-We'll also define a few **Key Performance Indicators** (KPIs) for each type of activity.
-We believe it's important to have a definition and a measure of progress to help us understand if we're on the right track and learning the right things.
+For each activity below, we've brainstormed some Key Performance Indicators (KPIs) to track progress and ensure we're learning effectively.

-## Activities that feed into these objectives
+## Four strategic activities we'll pilot

-We'd like to experiment with the following 4 activities to try[^all]:
+We'll experiment with these four activities[^all]:

 - [**Review pull requests from non-maintainers**](#review-prs)
 - [**Issue Triage office hours**](#issue-triage)